“Dirty Deeds

 around the non-adjustable side of the buckle and stitch it tight.
 Make

-sure its a good stitch though and thread the slide adjuster once as shown
+sure it’s a good stitch though and thread the slide adjuster once as shown

 here.